Workload Management with Resource Queues

 Creating Queues with Memory Limits

 When used in conjunction with ACTIVE_STATEMENTS, the default amount of memory allotted per query is: MEMORY_LIMIT / ACTIVE_STATEMENTS.
 When used in conjunction with MAX_COST, the default amount of memory allotted per query is: MEMORY_LIMIT * (query_cost / MAX_COST).
-Use MEMORY_LIMIT in conjunction with ACTIVE_STATEMENTS rather than with MAX_COST.
+Pivotal recommends that MEMORY_LIMIT be used in conjunction with ACTIVE_STATEMENTS rather than with MAX_COST.

 For example, to create a resource queue with an active query limit of 10 and a total memory limit of 2000MB (each query will be allocated 200MB of segment host memory at execution time):